 This keyboard was designed for both beginners and advanced pianists who look to save up some space in their house and don’t travel a lot.
 It’s great, but not made to be transported and is incredibly fragile.

-On the positive side, the keys are fantastic for learning how to play piano as they are fully weighted.
 Moreover, the full pedal assembly this keyboard was initially designed for is included in the set as well.
 It only has eight voices, but who needs them anyway?
 To sum up, fantastic choice and quality for an affordable price.

 - 88 Natural Weighted Hammer action keyboard keys